Previously: Mel’s Hole.

 Period/location of origin: Unknown, Japan.

-Appearance: Subject appears to be an extremely slender female humanoid of indeterminate age.
+Appearance: Subject, known as the Girl from the Gap, appears to be an extremely slender female humanoid of indeterminate age.
 She may or may not hold an ice pick.
 NOTE: Due to subject’s illusive nature, a more precise description has yet to be identified; anyone who might be able to provide such a description has hitherto been… not in a position to do so.